xyz27900/kayak/docs/guide/tutorial.md

 Now we're almost ready to go!
 But…

-Metamask uses the Ethereum Mainnet network by default, and it's not the best idea to run the tests operating the real funds.
+MetaMask uses the Ethereum Mainnet network by default, and it's not the best idea to run the tests operating real funds.
 Fortunately, Kayak is being shipped with [Anvil](https://book.getfoundry.sh/anvil/) — a local Ethereum testnet node, so all we need to do is to delete the current local testnet and replace it with Anvil's one.

 ```typescript